Ridowan-sajid/Asp.Net-Note/README.md

             return View();
         }

 **Action will return a View.
 In views we need to create our own cshtml(html like) webpage.
 Every Action has their own view.
-That means When we an action being called it will return an web page through view() from Views.**
+That means When an action being called it will return an web page through view() from Views.**

 ## Views